ExtremeLearningMachines/ELM-C/README.md

 G.-B. Huang, H. Zhou, X. Ding, and R. Zhang, "Extreme Learning Machine for Regression and Multiclass Classification", IEEE Transactions on Systems, Man, and Cybernetics - Part B: Cybernetics,  vol. 42, no. 2, pp. 513-529, 2012.

+Vladislavs Dovgalecs from University of Rouen, Italy, for the kind contribution of C/C++ version of ELM, A blog entry describing briefly the algorithm and its main benefits as well as a link to the code can be found at http://dovgalecs.com/blog/extreme-learning-machine-matlab-mex-implementation/

-I do not claim to be author of the algorithm.
-Only the code has been developed by me.
+Vladislavs Dovgalecs do not claim to be author of the algorithm.
+Only the code has been developed by Vladislavs Dovgalecs.

 --------------------------------------------
 CONTENTS